 There’s also the fact that it can be hard for people to admit the severity of their suffering when the culture they live in constantly reinforces and rewards the very behaviors that are hurting them.
 “The diet culture we live in glorifies disordered eating and exercise patterns every day, and depending on body size, that gets in the way of seeming ‘sick enough,’” says Castellano.
-Myers experienced this herself, explaining that “dieting is so validated within our society that for a long time, I was convinced I didn’t have a problem because most people I knew tried dieting in one form or another, and it was labeled as ‘.’”
+Myers experienced this herself, explaining that “dieting is so validated within our society that for a long time, I was convinced I didn’t have a problem because most people I knew tried dieting in one form or another, and it was labeled as ‘wellness.’”

 The short answer to the question above is everyone.
 But when it comes to deciding if you or a loved one is “sick enough” to merit treatment, it can be tricky to tease out the true psychological symptoms of an eating disorder from the outdated diagnostic criteria that so many medical institutions and care facilities still lean on.

 “If you're questioning if you're ‘sick enough’ or if your family member is ‘sick enough,’ I would recommend you reach out for help,” Castellano says.
-“Equip's website has a wonderful of signs to look out for in determining if someone is struggling with an eating disorder.
+“Equip's website has a wonderful checklist of signs to look out for in determining if someone is struggling with an eating disorder.
 Early intervention is crucial and anytime thoughts about food, body, or exercise are getting in the way of living life, there is room for healing.”

 It’s also important to understand that eating disorders have serious health consequences regardless of a person’s weight.
 People of any weight who engage in eating disorder behaviors can experience significant, potentially life-threatening health problems, such as heart irregularities (including heart failure), electrolyte imbalances, severe dehydration, digestive problems, and psychiatric issues like anxiety and depression, among other complications.

 “Someone’s mental state is a more accurate way to determine someone’s need for treatment than their weight,” Myers says.
 “It’s important to be aware of your relationship with food, your body, and movement.
 If you feel the need to constantly manipulate your body size or diet, this could be an indicator that you’re in need of eating disorder treatment.
 Body size alone should not be a prerequisite for whether you’re worthy of treatment, because catching eating disorders early is key to preventing them from getting worse.
-It is never too soon to start reflecting on your relationship with food, especially if you are making drastic changes to your diet or starting to have ritualistic behaviors around food.”
+It is never too soon to start reflecting on your relationship with food, especially if you're making drastic changes to your diet or starting to have ritualistic behaviors around food.”

 With so many people routinely experiencing the same disregard for their symptoms that Myers did, it’s imperative that individuals and families know when and how to advocate for themselves.
 When Isenhower encountered harmful dismissal upon seeking treatment for her bulimia, she had to do just that.